-Use a square and sharpie to mar k a straight line across the plate.
-Cut the plate on this line us o ffwheel, or other suitable • jig saw, circular saw, grinder, cut Attach the end plate to the shallow end of the trench with glue and/or screws.
-Glues that work well are urethane caulks, silicone sealants, liquid nails, etc. If using screws any short sheet metal or drywall screws will work effectively.
-If your screws are too long, after concreting they can be broken o fffrom inside the trench or you can use a grinder trim flush.
-Shown: End plate doubles as inlet/outlet when knocked out INL ET / OUTLET FIT TING SS Loose • e attac shed before the drain body, before At the lowest point of the d the drain fitting on the botto neasure and mark the location of the channel.
-Measure the drain body depth.
-If this measurement is shorter than the outlet fitting, measure the drain body depth from under the frame to the invert.
-Measure up from the botto m of th ne outlet fitting and mark this on the side of the fitting.
-Using a sawzall, grinder, o height so that the fitting wil tool that can make straight cuts cut the fitting o ffat this under the drain frame.
-Place the fitting on the bottom of the drain body and mark the outside edges.
+Use a square and sharpie to mark a straight lin e across the plate.
+Cut the plate on this line using a jig saw, circula o ffwheel, or other suitable tool. r saw, grinder, cut Attach the end plate to the shallow end of the trand/or screws.
+Glues that work well are urethat sealants, liquid nails, etc. If using screws any start drywall screws will work effectively.
+If your screwafter concreting they can be broken o fffrom instruction you can use a grinder trim flush. ne caulks, silicone short sheet metal or ws are too long, INL NLET / OUTLET FITTINGS oose inlet / outlet fittings must be attached before the stallation. e drain body, before At the lowest point of the drain, measure and measure the drain fitting on the bottom of the channel. eark the location of Measure the drain body depth.
+If this measurer outlet fitting, measure the drain body depth from Measure up from the bottom of the outlet fitting and mark this on the side of the fitting.
+Using a sawzall, grinder, or other tool that can reheight so that the fitting will slide under the drai mark the outs measure and ng on the bottom of the drain body and side edges.
 DO NOT CUT HERE.
-Instead, measure and mark for the cut inside these marks (typically about 1/2" inside these marks).
-Using a grinder with a diamond wheel or a cuto ffsaw, cut to remove the bottom of the drain up past any radius on the bottom of the drain body.
-For use of the side outlet, you will remove only the sidewall that you are coming out of and nothing on the bottom of the drain body. own: Universal bottom & side let accommodates 4" and 6" pipes Using a hammer, gently tap around the edge of the hole of desired outlet location.
-Apply glue (urethane, silico that you made. one, or construction adhesive) around the perimeter of the cut Push the fitting on the drain n chan nnel.
-Use a couple of short screen ws to t o secure the fitting in place while the glue cures.
+Instead, mark for the cut inside these marks ut 1/2" inside these marks). to remove the the bottom of you will remo er with a diamond wheel or a cuto ffsaw, cue bottom of the drain up past any radius on the drain body.
+For use of the side outlet, we only the sidewall that you are coming our g on the bottom of the drain body.
+Shown: Universal bottom & side outlet accommodates 4" and 6" pipes Using a hamily of desired outlet accommodates 4" and 6" pipes mer, gently tap around the edge of the hole tlet location.
+Apply glue (urethane, silicone, or construction a that you made. adhesive) around the perimeter of the cut Push the fitting on the drain channel.
+Use a couple of short screws to to secure the fi tting in place while the glue cures.